RogerSuur/cyber-active-port-scanner/README.md

 ### Explain clearly what does port mean?

+Ports are virtual places within an operating system where network connections start and end.
+They help computers sort the network traffic they receive.

 ### Why the ports scanning is important in the pentesting?

+The overarching goal of port scanning is to find ports, hosts, and server locations vulnerable to an attack and to diagnose those points' security levels.
+Malicious hackers also use the same process to identify port security weaknesses that they can use to compromise a network's security and gain access

 ### How this program works?

-This program reads commandline arguments (like -fn, -u, -ip) and provided argument for which we need to investigate on.
+This program reads commandline arguments (like -t, -u, -p) and provided port we need to scan.
-For full name it does web scraping from www.whitepages.be, ip address it uses http://ip-api.com and username it checks if that platform userpage exists or not.
+The ports are scanned using udp or tcp scan.
+Tcp scan gives close result if no tcp connection or handshake is established between the server.
+Udp tries to provoke answer from the server by sending a small package and if it doesnt receive anything it assumes the server is closed.